Jury to be seated for hate crimes trial in Arbery killing - NewsBreak

 Jury to be seated for hate crimes trial in Arbery killing

-The federal judge presiding over the hate crimes trial of three white men who chased and killed Ahmaud Arbery said she would seat a jury Monday after a week spent asking potential jurors what they already know about the Black man’s death as well as their views on racism in America
+SAVANNAH, Ga.
+(AP) — The federal judge presiding over the hate crimes trial of three white men who chased and killed Ahmaud Arbery said she would seat a jury Monday after a week spent asking potential jurors what they already know about the Black man’s death as well as their views on racism in America.

 U.S. District Court Judge Lisa Godbey Wood said she's ready to start the trial once a pool of 64 people deemed qualified to serve as impartial jurors is narrowed to a panel of 12 plus four alternates on Monday.
 She said Friday that attorneys should also be prepared to make opening statements.